dierickster/Working-with-nodeMCU-and-friends/README.md

 # Working with nodeMCU and friends in the IoT era

+## What to expect here?

+I will use this space for accumulating my experience with and thoughts about nodeMCU and its friends.
+Many of the items will be just *placeholders* for my personal sticky yellow notes and other volatile notes.
+Over time some may items may materialise into more mature features.

+If you have any additions or remarks, your input is welcome!

+Code resides in the repository.
+Other documents live in the wiki: https://github.com/dierickster/Working-with-nodeMCU-and-friends/wiki

 ## Introduction
 Almost a revolution in the field of Domotics and related fields was started in the beginning of 2014 with the introduction of the ESP8266 device.
 This very cheap, poststamp sized *board* is able of doing Arduino-like things, and even has one more special trick up his sleeves.